-Life Pacific College is accredited by WASC Senior College and University Commission (WSCUC), and Association for Biblical Education (ABHE).
+Life Pacific University is accredited by WASC Senior College and University Commission (WSCUC), and Association for Biblical Education (ABHE).

 WSCUC Senior College and University Commission

-Life Pacific College is accredited by WSCUC, WASC Senior College and University Commission.
+Life Pacific University is accredited by WSCUC, WASC Senior College and University Commission.

 985 Atlantic Avenue #100